Medford man now facing 6 allegations of sexual assault in 3 counties

 Davon Taylor Sather, 20, was charged in Blue Earth County in recent weeks in cases stemming from the three new allegations.
 Sather has a total of six pending cases related to alleged sexual assaults in the three counties.
 Sather was charged in Blue Earth County court Jan.
 22 with one count of attempted criminal sexual conduct by force or coercion, a felony, and two counts of nonconsensual sexual contact, a gross misdemeanor.

 According to the criminal complaint, a minor told law enforcement in October that Sather sexually assaulted her last summer on three separate occasions.
-The victim said the incidents occurred at residences in Mankato and Eagle Lake, and she woke up to find Sather's hands down her pants.
+The victim said she woke up to find Sather’s hands down her pants.

 Sather has denied any sexual contact with this victim.